The Super Mario Bros. Movie: Casting

 Meledandri said Pratt would not be voicing Mario in a thick Italian accent as Martinet had traditionally done.
 Voice actor Khary Payton described Pratt's original voice during production as a "New York, Italian guy" and a "cousin to the Sopranos", but the accent was scrapped for sounding too similar to the character Tony Soprano.
 Voice actress Tara Strong criticized Pratt's casting and expressed a preference for Martinet to voice Mario instead, lamenting what she described to be Hollywood's disregard for professional voice actors.
 In response to criticism of Pratt's casting, Horvath stated, "For us, it made total sense.
 He's really good at playing a blue-collar hero with a ton of heart.
 For the way that Mario is characterized in our film, he's perfect for it."

-Charlie Day originally voiced Luigi with a New York accent similar to the film Goodfellas (1990) during production.
-The accent was scrapped when directors told him it sounded too similar to the gangster film, to which Day responded to the change with, "Alright!
+Charlie Day originally wanted to voice Luigi with a New York accent similar to the film Goodfellas (1990).
+The accent was scrapped when the directors told him it sounded too similar to the gangster film, to which Day responded to the change with, "Alright!
 I think you're wrong, but fine!"
 Plot details were kept secret from the actors during recording, according to Day, who noted he had to record his dialogue in many different ways, after which the directors selected the version they believed would be best suited for the film.

 Upon the trailer's release, both Payton and Eric Bauza confirmed their parts in the film; Payton voices the Penguin King and Bauza voices the Toad General.
 During the COVID-19 pandemic, Payton recorded his lines in a closet at his home, though he was unsure if he would appear in the final cut.

 In response to backlash for voicing Donkey Kong in his normal speaking voice, Rogen explained: "I was very clear that I don't do voices" and "If you want me to be in this movie, then it's going to sound like me and that's it.
 That was the beginning and end of that conversation."
 He added further, "I think in the film and in the game, all you seem to know about Donkey Kong is that he throws barrels and does not like Mario very much.
 And that's what I ran with."